 - ½ teaspoon Kosher salt

-In a medium bowl, combine yogurt, cucumber, salt, cilantro, and mint.
-Mix well.
+- In a medium bowl, combine the yogurt, cucumber, cilantro, mint, and salt.
+Mix until well-combined.

-Cover and refrigerate for at least 30 minutes and up to 2 hours.
+- Cover and refrigerate for at least 30 minutes or up to 2 hours.